WolfgangOfner/ProgrammingWithWolfgangWebsite/_posts/2021-11-08-automatically-set-service-bus-queue-connection-string-during-deployment.md

 <script src="https://gist.github.com/WolfgangOfner/8a85c6f0a696cae935cd07f6b79c3bc0.js"></script>

+The continueOnError parameter is not really necessary but it makes testing without an Azure Service Bus queue easier.
+With this parameter set to true, the pipeline will continue, even if no service bus connection string was found.

 ## Use a Template inside the Azure DevOps Pipeline

 In [Improve Azure DevOps YAML Pipelines with Templates](/improve-azure-devops-pipelines-templates/), I explained how to use templates to make your pipeline clearer.
 To continue using templates, I placed the code from above in a separate template named GetServiceBusConnectionString.
 Then I call this template during the deployment and pass the needed variables as parameters.

 <script src="https://gist.github.com/WolfgangOfner/9c185722604d1d86e2a05796cbc145d7.js"></script>

-Note that I use this template during the deployment of the test and production environment.
+I use this template during the deployment of a pull request and for deploying to the test and production environment.
 The finished template looks as follows:

 <script src="https://gist.github.com/WolfgangOfner/d4d46d7ac0f33ffb0c1e3206e691ed30.js"></script>